HackYourFuture/JavaScript1/fundamentals/promises.md

 somePromise.then(onFulfilled, onRejected)
 ```

-The `.then()` method takes two **optional** functions (technically they could be called *callbacks*), the first one dealing with the 'happy' scenario (the promise is fullfilled) and the second one dealing with the error case (the promise is rejected).
+The `.then()` method takes two **optional** functions (technically they could be called *callbacks*), the first one dealing with the 'happy' scenario (the promise is fulfilled) and the second one dealing with the error case (the promise is rejected).
 If you are only interested in the success case you can leave out the second callback:

 ```js
 somePromise.then(onFulfilled)